Oblivionsage/nullchain/SECURITY.md

 - Steps to reproduce
 - Potential impact
 - Suggested fix (if any)
+- Your contact information (for follow-up)

 ### Disclosure Policy

-- We will acknowledge receipt within 48 hours
+- The team will acknowledge receipt within 48 hours
-- We will provide an initial assessment within 7 days
+- Initial assessment provided within 7 days
 - We will work on a fix and coordinate disclosure timing with you
-- We will credit you in the release notes (unless you prefer anonymity)
+- Security researchers will be credited in release notes (unless anonymity is preferred)

 ### Bug Bounty

 Currently, NullChain does not have a formal bug bounty program.
-However, we deeply appreciate security researchers and will acknowledge contributions.
+However, the development team deeply appreciates security researchers and will acknowledge all contributions.

 ## Security Best Practices